nais/doc/docs/cli/commands/aiven.md

 This uses your currently configured kubectl context, so in order for it to work you need to select a suitable context first.
 For instance, credentials for nav-prod can only be generated in the prod clusters.

 This command will give access to personal but time limited credentials.
-These credentials can be used to debug an Aiven hosted kafka topic.
+These credentials can be used to debug an Aiven kafka topic.
 The `aiven get` command extracts the credentials and puts them in `/tmp` folder.
 The created AivenApplication has sane default (days-to-live) set to 1 day.

 To gain access to a specific topic be sure to update your topic resource and topic ACLs.
 Add `username` to `acl.application` field in your topic.yaml and apply to your namespace.
 The `username` is the one spescified in the [next step](#create).

 ```yaml
 # topic.yml